beezwax/bzTrainer-FMDAPI-2024/README.md

 This file sends REST requests to itself, and works as a demo and tutorial for FM's DAPI functionality.
 Check out the scripts, especially `execute rest request` and study the results of requests as they appear in the fields on the right side of the UI.

 This file also covers the `Execute FileMaker Data API` script step.
-Check out `execute data api` as an alternative way to query the Data API.
+Also check out `execute data api` as an alternative way to query the Data API.

 ## Quickstart
 This tutorial file should be hosted on FileMaker Server 2024 (v21.x or later) for full functionality.